cassianoperin/wipi64-mjpg-streamer/README.md

-mjpg-streamer
+wipi64-mjpg-streamer
 =============

-This is a fork of http://sourceforge.net/projects/mjpg-streamer/ with added support for the Raspberry Pi camera via the input_raspicam plugin.
+Fork of http://sourceforge.net/projects/mjpg-streamer/ adding the necessary endpoint used by camera inside Sega Triforce's Mario Kart Arcade GP and Mario Kart Arcade GP 2 games.

 mjpg-streamer is a command line application that copies JPEG frames from one or more input plugins to multiple output plugins.
 It can be used to stream